lucperkins/bookkeeper/site/docs/latest/admin/upgrade.md

 2. Decide on performing a rolling upgrade or a downtime upgrade.
 3. Upgrade all Bookies (more below)
 4. If autorecovery was disabled during upgrade, [enable autorecovery](../../reference/cli/#autorecovery-1).
-5. After all bookies are upgraded, build applications that use `BookKeeper client` against the new bookkeeper libraries and deploy the new versions.
+5. After all bookies are upgraded, build applications that use the BookKeeper client against the new BookKeeper libraries and deploy the new versions.

 ### Upgrade Bookies